tobiasniehoff/imputation_plant_breeding/README.md

 **simulation_functions.R** contains functions that are used for simulation of data in the worklfows using the R package `Meiosis`.

 ## Quality measures
 The file **parameter_finding3.xlsx** is empty and only contains the names for the quality parameters.
-The accuracy reported in the manuscript is written in the column `GenotypeMeanAccuracy_whole_pop_all_loci` of the output tables created by the workflows.
+The accuracy reported in the manuscript is written in the column 'GenotypeMeanAccuracy_whole_pop_all_loci' of the output tables created by the workflows.
+The output tables are written in .txt format and .xlsx in a new directory created by the workflows with the same name as the input parameter table.
+The new directory will be created in the directory named 'imputation workflows'.